E-niek/x86_64-asm-tutorials/notes/012-Subroutine_to_print_int.md

     - Since r15 is a pointer to the value that is to be printed.
     - We can say that we are loading the pointer of the value that is to be printed in rsi via r15.

-17. `mov rdx, 1` Loadin 1 (number of bytes to write to stdout starting from poitner loaded in rsi)
+17. `mov rdx, 1` Loading 1 (number of bytes to write to stdout starting from pointer loaded in rsi) into rdx.

 18. `syscall` Invoking the syscall